Rajpratik71/linux-manPages/pdftohtml.md

        -nodrm override document DRM settings

        -wbt <fp>
               adjust the word break threshold percent.
 Default is 10.
 Word break occurs when distance between two adjacent characters is greater than this percent of character height.

        -fontfullname
               outputs the font name without any substitutions.

 AUTHOR
        Pdftohtml was developed by Gueorgui Ovtcharov and Rainer Dorsch.
 It is based and benefits a lot from Derek Noonburg's xpdf package.

-       This    manual    page   was   written   by   Søren   Boll   Overgaard
-       <boll@debian.org>, for the Debian GNU/Linux system (but may be used by
+       This manual page was written by Søren Boll Overgaard <boll@debian.org>, for the Debian GNU/Linux system (but may be used by others).
-       others).

 SEE ALSO
-       pdfdetach(1),  pdffonts(1),  pdfimages(1),  pdfinfo(1), pdftocairo(1),
-       pdftoppm(1), pdftops(1), pdftotext(1) pdfseparate(1), pdfsig(1), pdfu‐
+       pdfdetach(1), pdffonts(1), pdfimages(1), pdfinfo(1), pdftocairo(1), pdftoppm(1), pdftops(1), pdftotext(1) pdfseparate(1), pdfsig(1), pdfunite(1)
-       nite(1)

                                                                                                                                                                                           PDFTOHTML(1)